fionashenbayh/digital_dictatorship/tutorials/Geometry_of_texts.md

-### What is a sparse matrix?
+# What is a sparse matrix and why is this what CountVectorizer returns?

+To answer this question, we have to think about how much information is actually contained in a document-term matrix.
+Most document-term matrices have a lot of zero values (empty cells).
+Why?
+Remember that the columns of a dtm represent the unique vocab terms _across the entire corpus_; it is highly unlikely that every document in the corpus uses exactly the same terms.
+And whenever a term isn't present in a document, there will be a zero entry.

-Imagine you have a matrix with hundreds of thousands of elements and only a few of those elements contain non-zero values.
-Most text data is like this because of the way we are representing the texts as word counts across the entire corpora.
-While we could look at the entire matrix with all of its zero *and* nonzero entries (a.k.a. **dense matrix**), there are much more efficient methods of dealing with such data.
+Now think about how your computer handles data.
+Imagine you have a document-term matrix with hundreds or thousands of elements and only a few of those elements contain non-zero values.
+We could try to look at the full matrix with all of its zero *and* nonzero entries (**dense matrix**), there are much more efficient methods of dealing with such data.
+And efficiency means our computer reads faster.

-A **sparse matrix** is a special type of data structure that only records **non-zero entries**, which is much more efficient in terms of memory and computing time.
+A **sparse matrix** is one that only records **non-zero entries**, which is much more efficient in terms of memory and computing time.
 This is why CountVectorizer returns a sparse matrix by default.

-When we look at the CountVectorizer dtm object, we can see how a sparse matrix is structured.
-There are two arrays printed below, where the first array points to the index of a non-zero entry (i.e. the word), and the second array contains the value of that non-zero entry (i.e. the word count).
+Let's look at our dtm again.

 ```python